caseycavanagh/little-libations/README.md

 # little-libations

-Little Libations Cocktail Club is an innovative cocktail project by Casey Cavanagh.
-It will be launching soon in Alexandria, Virginia.
+Little Libations is a cocktail project by Casey Cavanagh.
+See you soon.